GSI-HPC/openssh-container-login/README.md

 > internal-sftp will force the use of an in-process SFTP server that requires
 > no support files when used with `ChrootDirectory`.
 The default is none.

-Administrators customize the behavior of the login script via the configuration file [sshd_container][01]:
+Customize the behavior of the login script via the configuration file [sshd_container][01]:

 Variable                    | Description